 Are you or a loved one struggling with substance abuse?
-At Zinnia Healing, we understand the challenges of addiction and offer personalized support.
+At Zinnia Health, we understand the challenges of addiction and offer personalized support.
 Our inpatient rehab gives clients 24/7 care from experienced medical and mental health professionals.
 After completing the program, various outpatient treatment options are available to extend and maintain sobriety.
 Give us a call anytime at (855) 430-9439.

 What Are the Effects of Alcohol Abuse?

 Alcohol abuse has been linked to an increase in anxiety and depression as well as a decrease in cognitive abilities such as judgment and decision-making.

 According to the Centers for Disease Control and Prevention (CDC), an average of 32 Americans lose their lives every day due to car accidents caused by drunk driving.

 Alcohol, as a depressant, slows down the central nervous system.
 This can lead to various effects, from mild drowsiness to severe impairment.

 Binge drinking in particular can overwhelm the body, leading to potential alcohol poisoning and other health risks.
 Chronic alcohol abuse can lead to physical dependence, meaning someone needs alcohol to function normally.